Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/integrator-anti-windup/index.md

     :width: 600
 ```

-From the `Output` waveform, it is evident that the back-tracking technique marginally improves its response than clamping.
+From the `Output` waveform, it is evident that the back-tracking technique marginally improves the response over clamping.

 #### Disturbance Suppression